PatoCodas/f1-lap-times/README.md

 ## Description

-The **F1 Lap Times** project is a web application developed in Django to record and visualize lap times for different Formula 1 tracks.
-It allows adding, viewing, and deleting lap times, and offers a dark mode for a better viewing experience.
+The **F1 Lap Times** project is a web application developed in Django for studying this technology.
+It is designed to record and visualize lap times for different Formula 1 tracks.
+It allows adding, viewing, and deleting lap times.

 ## Features